Representation At Grand Jury And Preliminary Hearings

-A New Mexico prosecutor must either go through a grand jury or preliminary hearing to formally bring felony charges.
+A New Mexico prosecutor must go through either a grand jury or a preliminary hearing to bring felony charges.

 The grand jury does not decide guilt or innocence; it only decides if there is enough evidence to charge you with a felony.

-In New Mexico you have rights at the grand jury, which include the right to testify and ask the grand jury consider evidence in your favor.
+In New Mexico, you have rights at the grand jury, which include the right to testify and ask the grand jury to consider evidence in your favor.

 You must have all evidence ready for the grand jury 48 hours in advance of the date set for your case, which means that you must act very quickly once you receive the target notice.